gameguys919/unraidark/Blueprint-Pterodactyl.md

 -   git
 -   zip
 -   unzip
+-   findutils
 -   [Node version manager](https://www.freecodecamp.org/news/node-version-manager-nvm-install-guide/) (i tried it with manually installing nodejs but continuing with the install of blueprint i had some errors i couldnt fix)

-for the dependencies just use the command `microdnf install <your dependencies -y>` so you can basically just do `microdnf install ca-certificates curl gnupg nano wget git zip unzip -y`
+for the dependencies just use the command `microdnf install <your dependencies -y>` so you can basically just do `microdnf install ca-certificates curl gnupg nano wget git zip unzip findutils -y`

 for node version manager we can tun the installer: `wget -qO- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`